-Service Type: Other Service Service Name: Family/Caregiver Training and Support

-Licensed Professional Counselor

-The individual who provides training and counseling services must be licensed as one of the following: • Be a licensed social worker in Pennsylvania (Title 49 Pa.
-Code Chapter 47) or be a licensed master's level social worker in the state where the service is provided.

-• Be a licensed psychologist in Pennsylvania (Title 49 Pa.
-Code Chapter 41) or be a licensed psychologist in the state where the service is provided.

-• Be a licensed professional counselor in Pennsylvania (49 Pa.
-Code Chapter 49) or be a licensed master's level counselor in the state where the service is provided.
+ler Category: ndivi dual rovic ler Type: icens sed Professional Counselor rovic ler Qualifications L icense (specify): The individual who provides training and counseling services must be licensed as one of the following: Be a licensed social worker in Pennsylvania (Title 49 Pa.
+Code Chapter 47) or be a licensed master's 16 evel social worker in the state where the service is provided.
+Be a licensed psychologist in Pennsylvania (Title 49 Pa.
+Code Chapter 41) or be a licensed • be a needsed psychologist in remissivalia (Title 43 ra.
+Code Chapter 41) of be a needsed sychologist in the state where the service is provided. p sychologist in the state where the service is provided. p • • n by chologist in the state where the service is provided.
+Be a licensed professional counselor in Pennsylvania (49 Pa.
+Code Chapter 49) or be a licensed

-• Be a licensed marriage and family therapist in Pennsylvania (49 Pa.
-Code Chapter 48) or be a licensed master's level marriage and family therapist in the state where the service is provided.
+${\bf Other\ Standard\ } (\textit{specify}):$

-The licensed professional counselor who provides training and counseling services must meet the following standards regardless of provider service location: 1.
-Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
+The licensed professional counselor who provides training and counseling services must meet the following standards regardless of provider service location:

-4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-6.Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have Commercial General Liability Insurance. - 6.Have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
-If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

-- •Time elapsed since the conviction;

-- •The evidence of the individual's rehabilitation; and

-- •The nature and requirements of the job.
+If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors: - •The nature of the crime; - •Facts surrounding the conviction; - •Time elapsed since the conviction; - •The evidence of the individual's rehabilitation; and - •The nature and requirements of the job.